GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 # Customization

 ## Direct Filter Drops
 This fiter uses environment variables to configure the ability to drop records directly in the filter.
-If you do not wish to drop records in the filter you can use the FluentBit [Rewrite Tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter to construct rules which trigger based on the appended metadata.
+If you do not wish to drop records in the filter you can use the FluentBit [Rewrite Tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter to construct rules which re-tag records based on the appended metadata so they can be dropped or routed appropriately.

 * **riot** - Drop records directly in the filter that return true for the  `/v2/riot` endpoint. `GREYNOISE_DROP_RIOT_IN_FILTER=true`
 * **quick** - Drop records directly in the filter that return true for `/v2/noise/quick` endpoint. `GREYNOISE_DROP_QUICK_IN_FILTER=true`